Broadway Training Intensive

 Dance Program

-• They are not feeling completely well or have ANY symptoms of illness — this is not limited to COVID-19 symptoms, as we are in the midst of winter flu/cold season.
-Students may attend class virtually, or take class later from the recording that is automatically emailed to anyone who doesn’t attend classes in person.
+• They are not feeling completely well or have ANY symptoms of illness including fever, cough, congestion, sneezing, headache, and/or nausea.
+They may attend class virtually, or take class later from the recording that is automatically emailed to anyone who doesn’t attend classes in person.

-Students still need to mask up for dance class if…
+Students need to mask up for dance class if…

 Masks must be worn tightly over the face, covering both mouth and nose.
 N95, KN95 or surgical masks are preferred.
 Fabric masks that have no less than two layers of tightly woven cotton are also permitted.
 Masks with vents, bandannas, scarfs, and neck gaiters are prohibited.
 Face shields or other eye protection may be worn in addition to a mask, but they cannot be worn instead of a mask.